Meet Our Team

 Certified Occupational Therapy Assistant

-Pediatric Occupational Therapist / Feeding Therapist
+Occupational Therapist / Feeding Specialist

 Speech Language Pathologist, CCC-SLP